sylabs/singularity-userdocs/persistent_overlays.rst

    {Singularity} ubuntu.sif:~> exit

 To resize an overlay, standard Linux tools which manipulate ext3 images can be used.
-For instance, to resize the 500MB file created above to 700MB one could use the ``e2fsck`` and ``resize2fs`` utilities like so:
+For instance, to resize the 500MB file created above to 700MB one could use the ``e2fsck`` and ``resize2fs`` utilities as follows:

 .. code::

    $ e2fsck -f my_overlay && \
        resize2fs my_overlay 700M

-Hints for creating and manipulating ext3 images on your distribution are readily available online and are not treated further in this manual.
+More information on creating and manipulating ext3 images on various Linux distribution are available where documentation for those respective distributions is found.